Whistleblower Retaliation Claims

 Contact a California Whistleblower Attorney Today for Confidential Assistance

-Though many employees may feel intimidated at the thought or being a whistleblower, state and federal laws offer strong protection.
+Though many employees may feel intimidated at the thought of being a whistleblower, state and federal laws offer strong protection.
 If you face retaliation, it is within your rights to file a legal claim and possibly receive compensation.
-For a free and confidential consultation with a California lawyer about your possible case, please call us at 415-441-8669 or toll free at 888-503-8267 or send an email to email@example.com or under the Contact Us portion of this website.
+For a free and confidential consultation with a California lawyer about your possible case, please call us at 415-441-8669 or toll-free at 888-503-8267 or send an email to email@example.com or under the Contact Us portion of this website.